Elaphe anomala

-Elaphe anomala commonly known as the Korean rat snake, GuReongEe is a non-venomous species of colubrid snake known from China and Korea.
-Its common names include Amur ratsnake, southern Amur ratsnake.
+Elaphe anomala, commonly known as the Korean rat snake, southern Amur ratsnake, or as gureong-i (구렁이) in the Korean language, is a non-venomous species of colubrid snake known from China and Korea.
+It was formerly considered to be a subspecies of Elaphe schrenckii, the Amur ratsnake.
 It is a semi-arboreal snake that can be found in grasslands, dry scrub, rocky areas, and on the banks of rivers and lakes.
 It grows to 150–180 cm.